beetleman/beetleman.github.io/source/_drafts/clojure-vs-python-web-benchmark.md

 # How?

-For this benchmark I implemented simple hello-word aplication in each micro-framework but with one twist.
-Every app accept GET param `delay` and this value is used to symulate delay.
-For implementing delay I used best methid for each platform but I thing async [Python] have adventage in this example because `await asyncio.sleep(delay)` is lot quicker than [Clojure] `(Thread/sleep delay)` and it's works more like synchronous `time.sleep(delay)` from synchronous [Python].
+For this benchmark I implemented simple hello-word application in each micro-framework but with one twist.
+Every app accept GET param `delay` and this value is used to simulate delay.
+For implementing delay I used best method for each platform but I thing async [Python] have advantage in this example because `await asyncio.sleep(delay)` is lot quicker than [Clojure] `(Thread/sleep delay)` and it's works more like synchronous `time.sleep(delay)` from synchronous [Python].

 # Implementations